Burglary and Intrusion

 - Go for a motion-detecting camera with automatic recording.
 This feature is pretty standard for security cameras now, but it’s good to get a few seconds of recorded footage after your camera detects motion.

 Cove’s indoor camera provides 2-way communication, motion detection, and 7 days of free cloud storage with SD card backup.
 Our indoor cameras offer video recorder capabilities, so you can save clips and watch them later.
 If you’re looking for a great home security camera, Cove’s is a wonderful option It usually costs $99, but you can often get one for free with your security system.

 Our home security systems are contract-free and have a low monthly fee.
-Our systems also provide smart home integration and remote arming.
+Our systems also provide smart home integration and remote arming and window sensors.

 Other Security Camera Options